leonos2000/github-top-stars-repositories/README.md

 - **Husky**: Git hooks for pre-commit and pre-push checks
   - Hooks are managed in the `.husky/` directory
   - Automatically installed via `prepare` script
-  - No need to use deprecated `husky add` command

 ### Project Structure